misaell2/Spatial_Breast_Cancer_AI_project/README.md

 # SpatialNicheAI: Interpretable ML for breast cancer spatial transcriptomics

-SpatialNicheAI is an end-to-end bioinformatics and machine learning project that analyzes a public 10x Genomics Visium breast cancer dataset to identify, interpret, and classify spatial tumor microenvironment niches.
+SpatialNicheAI is an end-to-end bioinformatics and machine learning project that analyzes a public 10x Genomics Visium breast cancer dataset to classify spatial tumor microenvironment niches.

 The project combines: